 It’s hard to believe Gay Lisbon has flown under-the-radar for so long, but if nothing else hosting the 2018 Eurovision contest showed the world that Lisbon is here and queer… so why not enjoy it?

-By day this capital city offers twisting alleyways, world-class museums, relaxed dining and a understand glamour – generally with an idyllic view due to its seven faithful hillsides – but trust us when we say that at night is when Lisbon really slays!
+By day this capital city offers twisting alleyways, world-class museums, carefree dining, and understated glamour – all served with idyllic views thanks to the cities seven hills setting – but trust us when we say that at night is when Lisbon really slays!

-Gay Lisbon Guide: The Essential Guide To Gay Travel In Lisbon Portugal 2018
+Gay Lisbon Guide: The Essential Guide To LGBT Travel In Lisbon Portugal

 In this article we will cover...